Prof. Dr.-Ing. Martina Gastl

 TRAINING AND STUDY

-2009 to 2022 Group leader of the raw material-oriented brewing and beverage technology working group at the Chair of Brewing and Beverage Technology.
+2009 to 2022 Group leader of the raw material-oriented brewing and beverage technology working group at the Chair of Brewing and Beverage Technology of the Technical University of Munich.
 The working group focused on raw material design, breeding and process and product interactions.
 This includes various cereals and pseudocereals, hops and, where appropriate, adjuvants.
 With the focus on malting barley, the evaluation of new breeds of various cereals and pseudocereals is carried out with regard to their malting properties, assessment of the suitability or optimization of processing for beverage production, and the development of requirements for a future-oriented raw material design.
-Basic research areas therefore relate to the chemical-physical, functional and quality-relevant properties of the raw material ingredients (starch, proteins, polyphenols) and their transformation or changes during the malting process and beverage production, with the aim of tracking their functional and quality-influencing properties with regard to beverage characteristics and stability (full-bodiedness, cloudiness stability, flavor stability, microbial properties, foam stability, etc.).
+Basic research areas therefore relate to the chemical-physical, functional and quality-relevant properties of the raw material ingredients (starch, proteins, cell-wall substances polyphenols) and their transformation or changes during the malting process and beverage production, with the aim of tracking their functional and quality-influencing properties with regard to beverage characteristics and stability (full-bodiedness, cloudiness stability, flavor stability, microbial properties, foam stability, etc.).

 Her research is published with more than 70 papers and she is working on projects funded by STMUV, FEI/AiF and industry partners.